-1. From within TSO, run the following command at the TSO prompt:
+1. Run the following command at the TSO prompt:

 '''

 RECEIVE INDSNAME('nnn.TRANSMIT.KIT')

 '''

 Where nnn represents the high-level qualifier you want to assign for the Oracle Connect installation.
 Assign the high-level qualifier you specified in step 7 of the preinstallation.
 The default value is OCL1012.